iaman877/100DaysofCode/README.md

  - [x] _July 15 2020_ : learnt about "how to Security group rule & How to connect instances launched in openstack cloud to outside world"
  - [x] _July 16 2020_ : learnt about "What are the desired states, current states, plans and terraform modules for management of terraform IAC.
 Terraform registry."
  - [x] _July 17 2020_ : learnt about "How is NaaS(neutron) works in RHOSP and how to practically create and see routers, and other networking devices (SDNs) and subnets(Public & Private)."
+  - [x] _July 18 2020_ : learnt about "How to do bridging your main NIC to the router of the openstack network to make the public network.
+NAT rules, iptables, and other networking concepts."